top of page

 Search

-A name like chocolate, melting on my tongue
+A name like chocolate, Melting on my tongue

-When I first met Declan, I was still a girl.
-Not by chronology, but by assignment at birth, inculturation, and self-identification.
+When I first met my transgender spouse Declan, I was still a girl.
+Not by age, but by assignment at birth and inculturation.
+My hair was long, my heels high, and makeup was a requirement before leaving the house.

 And then we fell in love.